ldy682/Beatbox/README.md

 # Beatbox

 This is an application that uses the Beaglebone Green along with a Red Zen Cape attached on top of it.
+The host (the vm) and the target (Beaglebone) uses debian 11.8

-___
+## Function

----
+## Required Libraries